Cavite City: Transportation

 The only road connecting Cavite City to the rest of Luzon is the National Route 62, which begins at P. Burgos Avenue in Caridad district and continues towards Noveleta as the Manila–Cavite Road (not to be confused with Manila-Cavite Expressway).
 A proposal to construct an expressway from Kawit to Cavite City via Bacoor Bay has been raised to the Department of Public Works and Highways (DPWH).
 When realized, the expressway would serve as a link to Manila-Cavite Expressway (CAVITEx).

-Cavite City has one airport, Danilo Atienza Air Base, located at Sangley Point.
+Cavite City has one military airbase, Danilo Atienza Air Base, located at Sangley Point.
 The airport is operated by the Philippine Air Force.
 It was formerly a US Naval Base, called Naval Station Sangley Point, until it was turned over to the Philippine government in 1971.
-There are proposals to convert the base into a civilian airport, as a solution to the overcrowding of Ninoy Aquino International Airport.
+Portions of Danilo Atienza Air Base were converted into a civilian airport, built as a solution to the overcrowding of Ninoy Aquino International Airport.

 As of 2019, no active water-based public transportation services were based in Cavite City.
 Metrostar Ferry, which began operations in 2007, used to serve trips from San Roque district to Pasay, Metro Manila.
 A new service from the Intramuros district of Manila to the nearby town of Noveleta to the south debuted in January 2018 and is currently the nearest water-based transport to the city.

 Utilities

 Water services are currently provided by Maynilad.
-Meanwhile, electric services are currently provided by Meralco.
+Electric services are currently provided by Meralco.

 Symbols

 Flag

-The flag of the city created by Mayor Timoteo O. Encarnacion, Jr. and was adopted by the Sangguniang Panlungsod through Resolution No. 95-081 dated September 6, 1995, in time for the 55th Cavite City Charter Day.
-The meaning, symbol and significance of the flag components:
+The flag of the city was created by Mayor Timoteo O. Encarnacion Jr., and was adopted by the Sangguniang Panlungsod through Resolution No. 95-081 dated September 6, 1995, in time for the 55th Cavite City Charter Day.
+The meaning and significance of the flag components are: